What To Expect

-You will find the temperature a little cool; if you are uncomfortable, please alert the staff, so that they can take the appropriate action to provide for your comfort.
+You will find the temperature a little cool; if you are uncomfortable, please alert the staff.

 At the head of the operating room table is the anesthesia machine, a heart monitor, and a medication cart used by the anesthesia care provider during your procedure.

 You will notice a flurry of activity while you are on the table.
 The nurse, dressed in a sterile gown, will be readying the necessary instruments, while other nurses and the anesthesia care provider attach you to the various monitors and prepare you for your anesthetic.
 When the anesthesia care provider is ready, they will inform you and your anesthetic will be administered.

 After your procedure, you will be placed on your transport bed and taken to the Post Anesthesia Care Unit (PACU), where you will recover.